alsuren/alsuren.github.io/_posts/2025-05-17-local-first-notes-1-riffle.md

 date: 2025-05-17
 ---

 As I'm warming up for [https://www.localfirstconf.com/](https://www.localfirstconf.com/) and reading literature, I thought I would write up my notes/thoughts.
+These notes are not going to be high quality, but I thought they would be worth collecting anyway, so I can look back on them as I learn.

 Here are my thoughts from reading [https://riffle.systems/essays/prelude/](https://riffle.systems/essays/prelude/)

 For reactive queries, could we: